SayamAlt/Credit-Card-Approval-Prediction/README.md

 ## Model Retraining

 The model retraining script, retrain.py, is automatically triggered on every push to the repository.
-It fetches newly obtained data from the SQLite database (credit_application.db) and re-trains the model.
+It fetches newly obtained data from the SQLite database (credit_card_application.db) and re-trains the model.
 Additionally, it performs hyperparameter tuning and cross validation to fine-tune the model and enhance its performance.

 ## Database Integration

-The SQLite database (credit_application.db) is used for storing newly obtained data during prediction and for model retraining.
+The SQLite database (credit_card_application.db) is used for storing newly obtained data during prediction and for model retraining.

 ## Contributing